madhunm/Klipper_ADXL_Stuff/docs/Config_Reference.md

 #   triggers.
 This parameter must be provided.
 #speed: 5.0
 #   Speed (in mm/s) of the Z axis when probing.
 The default is 5mm/s.
+#z_endstop_probe_point:
+#    X,Y coordinates of the point where the z endstop position can be
+#    tested.
+If set, this is where Z_ENDSTOP_CALIBRATE command will
+#    run an automatic test to adjust z endstop position.
+#horizontal_move_z: 5
+#   The height (in mm) that the head should be commanded to move to
+#   just prior to starting a probe operation.
+The default is 5.
+#horizontal_move_speed: 50
+#   The speed (in mm/s) of non-probing moves during the Z endstop
+#   calibration.
+The default is 50.
 #samples: 1
 #   The number of times to probe each point.
 The probed z-values will
 #   be averaged.
 The default is to probe 1 time.